Life Source Goddess Hekate/Kate As Life Transformer

 1. Lack of hostility will reveal the cistern (life source waters)

-2. Kate (Hekate) is not revealing the filtrate.
+2. Kate (Hekate) can not reveal the filter-fluids.

 Previous Hebrew Translation Attempt